andrew/ultimate-awesome/README.md

 - [awesome-barcelona](https://github.com/arturh/awesome-barcelona) - Awesome resources to move to and live in Barcelona.
 - [awesome-free-nonprofits](https://github.com/athman3/awesome-free-nonprofits) - An awesome list of free and discounted resources, tools, and services for nonprofit organizations including Canva, Google Workspace, and more.
 Includes an interactive React application for easy browsing and Markdown documentation for contributions.
 - [awesome-nexa](https://github.com/avasdao/awesome-nexa) - A curated list of TOP resources actively supporting the Nexa blockchain and its growing ecosystem.
+- [awesome-ai-ethics](https://github.com/awesomelistsio/awesome-ai-ethics) - A curated list of frameworks, tools, research papers, guidelines, and resources for AI ethics, focusing on fairness, accountability, transparency, and responsible AI.
 - [awesome-daos](https://github.com/awesomelistsio/awesome-daos) - A curated list of awesome resources, platforms, tools, frameworks, and educational content related to Decentralized Autonomous Organizations (DAOs).
 DAOs are organizations represented by rules encoded as smart contracts, enabling decentralized decision-making and governance.
 - [awesome-nodejs](https://github.com/awesomelistsio/awesome-nodejs) - A curated list of awesome Node.js packages and resources to enhance your development experience.
 - [awesome-python](https://github.com/awesomelistsio/awesome-python) - A curated list of awesome frameworks, libraries, tools, and resources for Python programming.